 Cash consists of cash held in bank accounts.
 For purposes of the consolidated statements of cash flows, the Company considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents to the extent the funds are not being held for investment purposes.
-The Company had no cash equivalents as at April 30, 2021 and 2020.
+The Company had no cash equivalents as at April 30, 2022 and 2021.

-Notes to The Condensed Interim Consolidated Financial Statements For the Six Months Ended April 30, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars)
+Notes to Condensed Interim Consolidated Financial Statements Six Months Ended April 30, 2022 and 2021 (Unaudited - Expressed in Canadian Dollars)